 Corporatised Advisory Board

-A Corporatised Advisory Board is found in organisations that have a well-articulated formal governance structure such as a board of directors.
+A corporatised advisory board is found in organisations that have a well-articulated formal governance structure such as a board of directors.
 Corporatised advisory boards provide a distinct, yet complementary, support structure for the executives and directors.

 How We Assist